mvelusce/pi-habits-tracker/README.md

 2. Check off lifestyle factors as you complete them
 3. Use the date selector to view or update past dates

-### Logging Mood
+### Logging Well-Being Metrics

-1. Navigate to the "Mood" tab
+1. Navigate to the "Well-Being Metrics" tab
-2. Click "Log Your Mood"
+2. Click "Log Your Well-Being Metrics"
-3. Rate your mood (1-10), energy, and stress levels
+3. Rate your well-being metrics (1-10), energy, and stress levels
 4. Optionally add notes and tags
 5. Save the entry

-You can log multiple mood entries per day to track changes throughout the day.
+You can log multiple well-being metrics entries per day to track changes throughout the day.

 ### Viewing Analytics

 1. Go to the "Analytics" tab
 2. Select a time period (7, 14, 30, 60, or 90 days)
 3. View:
-   - Mood trends over time
+   - Well-Being Metrics trends over time
-   - Lifestyle factor-mood correlations
+   - Lifestyle factor-well-being metrics correlations
    - Statistical significance indicators
    - Insights and patterns

 ### Understanding Correlations

 - **Correlation Range**: -1.0 to +1.0
-  - **Positive** (0 to +1): Lifestyle factor completion associated with better mood
+  - **Positive** (0 to +1): Lifestyle factor completion associated with better well-being metrics
-  - **Negative** (-1 to 0): Lifestyle factor completion associated with worse mood
+  - **Negative** (-1 to 0): Lifestyle factor completion associated with worse well-being metrics
   - **Near Zero**: Little to no relationship

 - **Strength**: